STEVE INSKEEP, Host:

 FRANK LANGFITT: As strikes go, it was really short.
 Workers left before noon.
 By suppertime the picket signs were down.
 Sean McAlinden, a Michigan auto analyst, put it like this.

-Dr. SEAN McALINDEN (Center for Automotive Research): It's longer than a coffee break, but it was shorter than a shift.
+SEAN MCALINDEN: It's longer than a coffee break, but it was shorter than a shift.

 LANGFITT: Chrysler, on the other hand, was recently bought by Cerberus Capital.
 It's a private investment company that buys other firms, restructures them, and then tries to sell them or take them public for a healthy profit.